FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 6 – Verify/19-Final QA check/19-finalQA.md

 When publishing is completed, the learning materials are made available for both the learners' and instructors' communities.
 The publishing process consists of many steps taking place on several different platforms and is therefore prone to errors.
 It is thus prudent to verify that all is as it should be afterwards including the FAIR aspects of the learning materials.
 In addition, this is the moment when external quality assurance (QA) should be engaged to assess the produced learning materials from both the learners' and instructors' perspective.

-For these purposes you can use the QA guidelines and checklists developed by Skills4EOSC T2.4.
+For these purposes you can use the [QA guidelines and checklists developed by Skills4EOSC T2.4](https://doi.org/10.5281/zenodo.8305482).

 ## Learning Objectives

-- reviewing learning materials
+- Review learning materials
-- rating FAIRness of learning materials
+- Rate FAIRness of learning materials

 ## Target Audience